Skip to main content

 Burning the System

-1. Open Rufus, select the device, and the selected device should display a capacity consistent with the inserted burning card.
+1. Open Rufus, select the device, the selected device should display the same capacity as the inserted burning card.

-2. Boot type selection, this defaults to selecting Image file.
+2. Select boot type, this defaults to Image file.

-3. Select the image file, click the Select button next to Boot type selection, and select the extracted .img file.
+3. Select the image file, click the Select button on the right of Boot type selection, and select the extracted .img file.

 5. Click the Start button.
-If a window pops up prompting to clear the disk data, click OK.
+If a window pops up, prompting to clear the disk data, click OK to proceed.

-6. After burning is complete, the computer will emit a beep sound, and the progress bar will show Ready.
+6. After burning is completed, the computer will emit a sound, and the progress bar will show Ready.

-7. After burning is complete, do not remove the burning card immediately.
+7. After burning is completed, do not remove the burning card immediately.

 8. Open File Explorer and check if there is a U-disk or removable disk named FlyOS-Conf.

-9. Open FlyOS-Conf, if there are two files as shown in the picture below, it means the burning was successful.
+9. Open FlyOS-Conf.
+If the two files in the picture below exist, it means the burning was successful.

 10. Install the system card onto the motherboard.

-• After the system is flashed to the TF card, the TF card needs to be connected to this place on C8, otherwise the system cannot start
+• After burning the system to the TF card, you need to connect the TF card to C8, otherwise the system will not start

-1. Install the antenna for M2WE or 2.4G WiFi module
+1. Install the antenna of the M2WE or 2.4G WiFi module

 warning

-• The FLY host machine requires the use of M2WE or 2.4G WIFI modules, otherwise WiFi cannot be used
+• The FLY host software needs to use the M2WE or 2.4G WIFI module, otherwise it will not be able to use WiFi

-• Please note that the host does not support WIFI with Chinese names, and does not support dual-band (2.4G and 5G) combined WIFI
+• Please note that the host software does not support Chinese names for WIFI, and does not support dual-band merging of 2.4G and 5G WiFi

-• The red arrow points to the WIFI antenna interface
+• The place indicated by the red arrow is the WIFI antenna interface

 • The WIFI antenna port is ipex1

-• Please install the antenna on the M2WE, otherwise it may fail to connect to the router due to poor signal
+• Please install the antenna on the M2WE, otherwise it may not be able to connect to the router due to poor signal

 tip

-• After the system card is installed, you can proceed to the next step, connecting to the host via SSH
+• After the system card is installed, you can proceed to the next step, and connect to the host via SSH

-At this point, your host is already powered on!!!
+At this point, your host is ready to start!!!

 Loading...